Maynard Ferguson: Early life and education

 Ferguson was born in Verdun (now part of Montreal), Quebec, Canada.
-Encouraged by his mother and father (both musicians), he started playing piano and violin at the age of four.
+Encouraged by his parents, he started playing piano and violin at the age of four.
 At nine years old, he heard a cornet for the first time in his local church and asked his parents to buy one for him.
 When he was thirteen, he soloed with the Canadian Broadcasting Corporation Orchestra.
 He was heard frequently on the CBC, notably featured on a "Serenade for Trumpet in Jazz" written for him by Morris Davis.
 He won a scholarship to the Conservatoire de musique du Québec à Montréal where he studied from 1943 to 1948 with Bernard Baker.

 Ferguson dropped out of the High School of Montreal when he was fifteen to pursue a music career, performing in dance bands led by Stan Wood, Roland David, and Johnny Holmes.
 Although trumpet was his primary instrument, he also performed on other brass and reed instruments.
 He took over the dance band formed by his saxophonist brother Percy, playing dates in the Montreal area and serving as an opening act for touring bands from Canada and the U.S. During this period, he came to the attention of American bandleaders and began receiving offers to go to the U.S.

 In 1948, Ferguson moved to the United States, intending to join Stan Kenton's band, but it no longer existed, so Ferguson played with the bands of Boyd Raeburn, Jimmy Dorsey, and Charlie Barnet.
 The Barnet band included Doc Severinsen, Ray Wetzel, Johnny Howell, and Rolf Ericson.
 Ferguson was featured on Barnet's recording of "All The Things You Are" by Jerome Kern.
 The recording enraged Kern's widow and was withdrawn from sale.